EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 {"username":"foo", "password":"bar"}

-4, Once all test and verified can delete the EKS Cluster and other things -
+Once all tests are verified, you can delete the EKS Cluster and other resources:

 ➜ AWS_ACCOUNT_DVO_EMAIL $ eksctl delete cluster --name $CLUSTERNAME

-To get a shell access to the container running inside the application pod, all you have to do is:
+To get a shell access to the container running inside the application pod:

-1. Can store the secrets directly into the PODS using the CSI ➜ SecretProviderClass ➜ AWS Secrets Manager.
+- Can store secrets directly into the PODS using CSI → SecretProviderClass → AWS Secrets Manager.

-2. No need to have configurations for the application to pass the values.
+- No need for application configuration to pass the values.

-4. Can pass multiple secrets instead of single in the SecretProviderClass and can use them in application using the environment data.
+- Pass multiple secrets instead of a single one in the SecretProviderClass and use them in the application using environment data.

 Comments